 Google Top Stories is a powerful way to boost mobile SEO and CTR of news content.
-In this article, we describe a real-world implementation, what it takes to be picked up by Google and how to measure the traffic impact.
+This article describes a real-world implementation, what it takes to be picked up by Google, and how to measure the traffic impact.

-Getting featured is far from being a straightforward process as there are several requirements that need to be fulfilled and these requirements belong to different aspects of modern SEO: from AMP support, to Google News support (not required, while highly recommended), from structured data, to content editing, image preparation and page speed optimisation.
+Getting featured is far from being a straightforward process as several requirements need to be fulfilled, and these requirements belong to different aspects of modern SEO: from AMP support to Google News support (not required, while highly recommended), from structured data to content editing, image preparation and page speed optimization.

-The top stories news carousel is an ultra-performing SERP feature that strictly depends from your organic rankings.
+The top stories news carousel is an ultra-performing SERP feature that strictly depends on your organic rankings.

 Here is the checklist you need to follow to grab this mobile SEO opportunity.